Obituary of Nancy Clark Byrne

 In her later years, she was active in Freedom Plaza, teaching line dancing, and aerobic swimming, playing Bridge and loved acting in the local performances of the community theater group.

 She truly lived her “DASH” and she will be missed by her family and friends.

 A Service will be held at 1:00 PM, July 14th at the United Methodist Church located at 1210 Del Webb Blvd.
 West, Sun City Center.
 A celebration of Nancy’s life is being planned in September in Michigan.

 In lieu of flowers donations can be made to 100 Women Strong at: http://www.100womenstrongberrien.com/donate

-“God gave us memory, so we could remember.”To send flowers to the family of Nancy Byrne, please visit Tribute Store
+“God gave us memory, so we could remember.”To send flowers to the family or plant a tree in memory of Nancy Byrne, please visit Tribute Store